• Skip to primary navigation

 How to make oi sobagi

-As is the case with most kimchi varieties, you’ll need to salt the cucumbers first.
+As with most kimchi varieties, you’ll need to salt the cucumbers first.
 I use boiling hot salted water.
 Don’t worry, the hot water won’t cook the cucumbers.
 This is the method traditionally used for Korean pickled cucumbers, called oiji, to keep the cucumbers crisp and crunchy for a long time.

 Then, make a pocket in the middle by making slits to create 4 cucumber spears that are held together at the end.
 Traditionally, both ends are left intact, which I prefer.
 Some people cut straight through one end, only keeping the other end intact.
 The latter will be easier, if that’s what you want.